Cairns bitumen spill

 More information

-If you have health concerns contact 13 HEALTH (13 43 25 84).
+If you have health concerns related to the bitumen spill contact 13 HEALTH (13 43 25 84).

 If you observe small areas of contaminants in the area or injured wildlife report it to our Pollution Hotline.